EmilErasmus/EmilErasmus/README.md

+## Hi there!
+I am Emil Erasmus

+## About me

-👋 Hi there!
-My name is Emil Erasmus.
-I am a Software Developer currently focussing on Web Development.
+I am a junior Software Developer currently focussing on Web Development.
 My passions lie in creating new things and collaborating on projects.

 ✨ I am proficient in HTML, CSS, JavaScript and Python.